-But for most people, camera phones still aren't up to the job of producing 'photo album-worthy' images, and that's where these cameras come in.
+But camera phones still aren't up to the job of producing 'photo album-worthy' images, and that's where the 'proper' cameras come in.

 For that you need something that offers a bit more creative control.
 That might be through an interchangeable lens system, the option to use a proper flash, and a variety of shooting modes from automatic, through to fully manual.